RumeelHussainbnb/CoreDAODocs/docs/Learn/products/htlc-atomic-swap/overview.md

 5. **Transaction Finality:** If any party fails to act before the deadline (e.g., Party A does not reveal the secret), the funds can be reclaimed by the original owner once the contract expires.
 This ensures that funds are not permanently locked in the event of incomplete swaps.

 ## Conclusion
-HTLC atomic swaps are a critical component of Core DAO's strategy to integrate Bitcoin more deeply into its DeFi ecosystem, allowing seamless and secure transactions across blockchains while maintaining user sovereignty and trust.
-This mechanism significantly contributes to the liquidity and usability of digital assets within the Core DAO environment, promoting a more interconnected and efficient blockchain space.
+HTLC atomic swaps are a critical component of Core Chain's strategy to integrate Bitcoin more deeply into its DeFi ecosystem, allowing seamless and secure transactions across blockchains while maintaining user sovereignty and trust.
+This mechanism significantly contributes to the liquidity and usability of digital assets within the Core Chain environment, promoting a more interconnected and efficient blockchain space.